numpy/numpy/doc/source/user/c-info.how-to-extend.rst

     *obj*

-        The object can be any Python object convertable to an ndarray.
+        The object can be any Python object convertible to an ndarray.
         If the object is already (a subclass of) the ndarray that satisfies the requirements then a new reference is returned.
         Otherwise, a new array is constructed.
 The contents of *obj*